EsotericSoftware/yamlbeans/README.md

+Please use the [YamlBeans discussion group](http://groups.google.com/group/yamlbeans-users) for support.

 ## Overview

 YamlBeans makes it easy to serialize and deserialize Java object graphs to and from YAML, a human-friendly data format.
 Replace XML and properties files with YAML for more expressive power (lists, maps, anchors, etc) and easier hand-editing.